openbmc/entity-manager/README.md

 configuration files.
 It also can, based on the configuration, attempt to load install devices into sysfs.
 It takes these configurations and produces a best representation of the files on dbus using the xyz.openbmc_project.Configuration namespace.
-It also produces a system.json file for persistance.
+It also produces a system.json file for persistence.

 ## Configuration Syntax